 - Additional contributions for older workers.
 Employees, aged 55 years and older are able to save an additional $1,000 per year.

 - Tax-free after retirement.
 Distributions are tax-free at age 65 when used for qualified medical expenses including amounts used to pay Medicare Part B and Part D premiums, and long-term care insurance policy premiums.
-However, you cannot use money in an HSA to pay for supplemental insurance (e.g., Medigap) premiums.
+You cannot, however, use money in an HSA to pay for supplemental insurance (e.g., Medigap) premiums.

 Please contact our office if you have any questions about health savings accounts.